Leaf-Agriculture/docs/docs/operations_endpoints.md

 ### List of Operations Events

-Leaf Operations Service has can Alert you on these events: [list of Operations Events][10]
+Leaf Operations Service can Alert you on these events: [list of Operations Events][10]